pkel/ghm/README.md

       - Plzp, Postfach: Kommentar/2te Adresse -> Notiz
       - Geburtsdaten
   * Combit import seems to use same date on from/to
+  * Delete all phone/fax numbers ending in /

 Next steps
 ----------